 China's President Xi says Hong Kong violence threatens 'one country, two systems': State media

-BEIJING: Recent "violent illegal activities" in Hong Kong have "severely trampled on rule of law and social order" in the semi-autonomous city, China's President Xi Jinping said Thursday (Nov 14), the state-run People's Daily reported.
+BEIJING: The unrest in Hong Kong has "seriously challenged" the "one country, two systems" principle governing the semi-autonomous city, China's President Xi Jinping said on Thursday (Nov 14) in comments reported by Chinese state media.

-The violence has "seriously challenged the baseline principle of 'one country two systems,'" Xi said at a summit of BRICS countries in the Brazilian capital of Brasilia.
+Protesters choked the city with barricades and rallies for a fourth straight day on Thursday, days after police shot a protester with a live round and a man expressing pro-Beijing views was set on fire.

 READ: Authority to direct curfew orders rests with Carrie Lam, say Hong Kong police amid rumours